jacklreilly/CompRuralPolitics/README.md

 **Quantitative Political Analysis II**

-Something is due at some point I think...
+11/14/2018 - Research Pre-Registration 1 Due

 ## Description of Repository Contents

 ### *Prospectus*

-The Prospectus file consists of files that were used to compile the research prospectus that was submitted on 10/22/2018 - This includes the original TeX file, its PDF and the preliminary bibliography as a BibTeX file (RuralPolitics.bib)
+The Prospectus file consists of files that were used to compile the research prospectus that was submitted on 10/22/2018 for Transitions to Democracy - This includes the original TeX file, its PDF and the preliminary bibliography as a BibTeX file (RuralPolitics.bib)

 ### *Annotated Bibliography (AB)*